-Note: This is a graphic representation of a compact of any concept.
-All graphics in this document are conceptual should not be needed literally.
-Other solutions, locations are proposed any proposed any even of during the plan and design eview and other permit and mapping processes
+Note: This is a graphic representation of a planning concept.
+All graphics in this document are conceptual and should not be nterpreted literally.
+Other solutions, locations and/or concepts may be proposed and reviewed during site plan and design eview and other permit and mapping processes